ksaadDE/CoronaWashNews/README.md

 - Logo by @mrfocuse
 - Rights of others, like for the flags, remaining untouched!

 Keep in mind: this App is not run by any government.
-If you have health issues consider going to a doctor or other medical experts, who are professionials in the field you seek advise about.
+If you have health issues consider going to a doctor or other medical experts, who are professionials in the field you seek advice about.
 You are using the app on your own risk.

 # Known issues
 - On Android: if the timer is about 60 seconds and the DisplayTime of your screen is less than one minute, the screen just locks or powers off ("closes it")